 Professor Dame Anna Dominiczak

-Since 2012, she has been Editor-in-Chief of Hypertension, the journal of the American Heart Association and the world’s top journal in her area of research.
+Professor Dominiczak is a member of several editorial boards and, since 2012, has been Editor-in-Chief of Hypertension, journal of the American Heart Association and the world’s top journal in her area of research.